dcliche/microsys/README.md

-A simple computer in System Verilog with a simulator.
+A simple computer in SystemVerilog with a simulator.
 The top module has the following devices:
 - RAM
 - 8-bit CPU

 Inputs:
+- 8 switches (key 1 to 8 to toggle with the simulator)
+- Reset button (hold F1 with the simulator)
 None.

 Outputs:
 - 8 LEDs
+- VGA 640x480 display

 # Requirements